 He/Him/HisLicensed Clinical Social Worker, LCSW PhD Specialties • Insurance & Fees • Locations

 Much of philosophy today contends that modern life is damaged life.
-Theodor Adorno tells us that this life is wrong and cannot be lived rightly, while Walter Benjamin observes that, in terms of our structures of feeling and knowing the world, we have become impoverished.
-Adorno and Max Horkheimer suggest that magic died long ago.
-Wrong life, poverty of experience, and the death of magic: how can we live when an inhuman world so often makes it seem as if—as Adorno writes in Minima Moralia—life does not live?
+Some say this life is wrong and cannot be lived rightly, while others observe that, in terms of our structures of feeling and knowing the world, we have become impoverished; others say magic died long ago.
+Wrong life, poverty of experience, and the death of magic: how then can we live?

 Depression - Providing support and promoting healing of hopelessness, low motivation and energy, sadness, irritability, sleep disturbance, and loss of interest and pleasure in life